Isarok/Isarok/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](isaac.lucerito@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/isaac-garcía-romero-b73202a6)

-<h3 align="center">I am a passionate about web development and the IT world.</h3>
+<h3 align="center">I am Isaac, a beginner in the IT world, where every day is an opportunity to learn and grow.</h3>

-<p>This repository was created to share, contribute, learn a lot from FullStacks web development projects that make us proud of our teamwork. </p>
+<p>This repository was created to share, contribute to, and learn from Full-Stack web development projects that showcase our teamwork and make us proud. </p>

 ### Skills
 <p align="center">